 Tofu Mochi Muffins

-These yummy tofu mochi muffins are slightly chewy with a unique taste to it!
+These yummy tofu mochi muffins have an overall texture that are slightly chewy with a unique taste to it!
 The inside of the cake is soft and moist which makes it a perfect little snack!

 - 140g glutinous rice flour